Here’s why consolidating super makes sense

 Cheque:

-Draw a cheque made payable to ‘legalsuper’, with your name and member number on the back of the cheque.
-The cheque must be posted with an RBS.
-We cannot allocate funds to your account without the RBS.
+Draw a cheque payable to 'legalsuper', with your name and member number on the back.
+The cheque must be posted with an RBS, as we cannot allocate funds to your account without the RBS.

 legalsuper